macOS

 https://support.apple.com/en-gb/guide/apple-configurator-2/apdd5f3c75ad/mac

-- Up to date Apple Configurator App
+- Up-to-date Apple Configurator app

 - Network access to Apple